Frequently Asked QuestionsUnsure about making a claim? Read our FAQs

 Will I have to pay any fees?

-In the new guidelines Mercury Legal Online will continue to fight for the rights of those hurt of injured through no-fault of their own with no risk to yourself.
+In the new guidelines Clear Law will continue to fight for the rights of those hurt of injured through no-fault of their own with no risk to yourself.
 The latest rules can be confusing and hard to grasp but be assured that when you speak to us you will not be asked to pay any costs whatsoever in advance and even if your claim is not successful through no fault of your own you’ll never be asked to pay anything to us.
+Where your claim is successful, we will be entitled to a deduct a success fee which will never exceed 25% of your damages.